fabiodearaujo/spacestation_mp2/README.md

 -   [Where the ISS is at?](https://wheretheiss.at/w/developer) - The documentation was important to understand the data returned so I could display using JQuery.

--   ###Other Sources - Not less important, but also helpful, W3 website, Stack Overflow and Libraries documentation.
+-   Other Sources - Not less important, but also helpful, W3 Schools, Stack Overflow and Libraries/API documentation.

 ### Content